 As previously discussed under the Six-lane Alternative, the description of the Revised Project is consistent with the Approved Project included in the 2030 RTP, the 2008 RTIP, and the assumptions in the SANDAG regional emissions analysis.
-Although SANDAG's 2030 RTP has now been superseded by the 2050 RTP, and the 2008 RTIP has now been superseded by the 2050 RTP, and the 2008 RTIP has now been superseded by the 2012 RTIP, conformity applicability analysis of the Action Alternatives of the Revised Project has been conducted based on the information available in the 2008 RTIP and the 2030 RTP.
+Although SANDAG's 2030 RTP has now been superseded by the 2050 RTP, and the 2008 RTIP has now been superseded by the 2050 RTP, and the 2008 RTIP has now been superseded by the 2050 RTP, and the 2008 RTIP has now been superseded by the 2050 RTP.

 As concluded for the Six-lane Alternative, the Ten-lane Alternative would conform to the SIP, and no adverse regional air quality effects would occur.